Despite raids, Macau pawn shops still help flout currency rules

-HONG KONG, Aug 30 (Reuters) - Just days after authorities raided five pawn shops in the Chinese territory Macau, many of the neon-lit stores in the world’s biggest gambling hub are still letting punters make fake purchases to skirt rules on how much cash they can take out of China.
+HONG KONG (Reuters) - Just days after authorities raided five pawn shops in the Chinese territory Macau, many of the neon-lit stores in the world’s biggest gambling hub are still letting punters make fake purchases to skirt rules on how much cash they can take out of China.

 China’s money export caps are among the tools it uses to control its currency and economy, and authorities believe the ruse facilitated by pawn shops in the former Portuguese territory is also used by corrupt officials and business people to send ill-gotten cash out of the mainland.